Measurement & Installation Guidelines

 Responsibilities of the Hardwood Floor Installer:

 The installer of your product is responsible for the proper handling, storage and installation of your hardwood floor.
 This includes final inspection of flooring prior to installation.
 Warranty's do not cover flooring with visible defects once it is installed.
-The installer is also responsible for making sure the flooring is installed over an acceptable, suitable sub-floor with proper leveling, moisture protection, and other prep work that may be needed.
+The installer is also responsible for making sure the flooring is installed over an acceptable, suitable sub-floor with adequate leveling, moisture protection, and other prep work that may be needed.
 Radiant floors are not covered in any warranty.

 Moisture Concerns: